chack411/ChackCogLib/README.md

 # ChackCogLib and Sample Projects

-ChackCogLib is a wrapper library for Cognitive Services build on .NET Standard 2.0.
+ChackCogLib is a wrapper library for Cognitive Services builds on .NET Standard 2.0.
 I'd like to share the source code as a sample of .NET Standard 2.0, .NET Core 2.0 and Cognitive Services.

+You can use this library on .NET Core, .NET Framework and Xamarin (coming soon).

+Now, the wrapper APIs are only ChackCogLib.Vision.Ocr (OCR of Computer Vision API) and Custom Vision Sample: Noodle Finder.
+Other Vision API implementations are coming soon.

 ## This project is:

-*   Created as a project for [Visual Studio 2017 - 15.3 Preview 4](https://www.visualstudio.com/vs/preview/).
+*   Created as a project for [Visual Studio 2017 version 15.3 Preview 6](https://www.visualstudio.com/vs/preview/).
 *   Built on [.NET Core 2.0 Preview 2](https://www.microsoft.com/net/core/preview).
 *   Built on [.NET Standard 2.0 Preview 2](https://github.com/dotnet/standard).